Imakaze/JFlightShaker-Community-Edition/README.md

 - X56 test profile and a generic default profile.
 - Per-effect intensity, tooltip, active indicator, preview and reset defaults.
 - Automatic DirectInput reconnection and audio-device status indicator.
-- English, Spanish and Catalan interface.
+- Translation to several languajes.
 - Automatic recovery of malformed JSON configuration with diagnostic backups.
 - Local diagnostic log; no telemetry or network communication.